acmbo/datascrapper/README.md

 Kicker Scraper Repo
 -------------------

-Websitescrape to gather data from German Kicker website.
+Websitescrape to gather data from German news websitese.
 The project aims to create a database out of:

--ticker data
--match data
--leage data
+-articles
+-keywords
--player data
+-extracted meta data